Ways of Life: Indigenous knowing and music.

 Documented Learning and sharing: In addition to visual reports and live social media feeds, the incorporation of a program workbook specific to the learning journey will provide innovation, relevance and accountability during learning.
 "Kilokilo" / Indigenous Science Field notes & Journal Entries are conducted daily so participants can gain a greater understanding of the environment and what they are experiencing.
 Included with Kilokilo obsrevations, sketch, word, sound and power will be noted and build to a final oral, written poetic or musical final presentation.

-Music: Nahko and Mana Maoli Ohana lead Youth Composition workshops, presentations, mentorship in music and video production.
+Music: Mana Maoli Ohana lead Youth Composition workshops, presentations, mentorship in music and video production.
 Youth presentations Backed by Music Ohana where applicable.

 Agenda and Locations: